 1. Lat machine far from the saddle:

-This version can be done with the rope or with the bar.
+This version of straight arm pulldown alternative can be done with the rope or with the bar.

 The big advantage compared to the “classic” lat machine is that of maximizing the stretching of the backbone in an excellent way and letting all the work on it and not on the joint fall down, even with the arms outstretched.